 45. For not shying away from age-appropriate roles

 Deepti Naval planned her directorial debut with her close friend Manisha Koirala.
-One with a long, poetic title, the film boasted of a terrific crew (Gulzar, Kiran Deohans, Sandesh Shandilya) but somehow it took a decade to release publicly.
-Its only last year that we got a taste of Manisha Koirala’s distressed Juhi in the film.
-Once again, she played a prostitute in the film but an ageing one with a disabled son.
+One with a long, poetic title, the film boasted a terrific crew (Gulzar, Kiran Deohans, Sandesh Shandilya) but somehow it took a decade to be released publicly.
+It was only in 2019 that we got a taste of Manisha Koirala’s distressed Juhi in the film.
+Once again, she played a prostitute in the film but an aging one with a disabled son.

 48. For the occasional item numbers